Auto Train Schedule

 A sandwisch, coffee, water, and brownie from an Amtrak cafe car.

 You can bring your food and drinks on board the train.
-However, Amtrak cannot store or heat the food your food, so please plan accordingly.
+However, Amtrak cannot store or heat your food, so please plan accordingly.

 Please note that you can only consume alcohol that you brought on board in your sleeping accommodation.
 If traveling in a coach, please leave the alcohol in your car.